JaneliaSciComp/SongExplorer/README.md

 virtual environment, like Docker does, but would have to set that up yourself.
 As with Docker, GPUs are only accessible on Linux.

-To use DeepSong with a GPU on Windows one must install it manually, without the convenience of a container.
+To use SongExplorer with a GPU on Windows one must install it manually, without the convenience of a container.
 We're looking for volunteers to write a Conda recipe to make this easy.

 ## Singularity for Linux, Mac, and Windows ##

 Platform-specific installation instructions can be found at [Sylabs](https://www.sylabs.io).
-DeepSong has been tested with version 3.4 on linux and [3.3 Desktop Beta](https://sylabs.io/singularity-desktop-macos) on Mac.
+SongExplorer has been tested with version 3.4 on linux and [3.3 Desktop Beta](https://sylabs.io/singularity-desktop-macos) on Mac.

 You'll also need to install the CUDA and CUDNN drivers from nvidia.com.
 The latter requires you to register for an account.
-DeepSong was tested and built with version 10.2.
+SongExplorer was tested and built with version 10.2.

-Next download the DeepSong image from the cloud.
-You can either go to [DeepSong's cloud.sylabs.io page](https://cloud.sylabs.io/library/_container/5ccca72a800ca26aa6ccf008) and click the Download button, or equivalently use the command line (for which you might need an access token):
+Next download the SongExplorer image from the cloud.
+You can either go to [SongExplorer's cloud.sylabs.io page](https://cloud.sylabs.io/library/_container/5ccca72a800ca26aa6ccf008) and click the Download button, or equivalently use the command line (for which you might need an access token):

     $ singularity remote login SylabsCloud

-    $ singularity pull library://bjarthur/default/deepsong:latest
+    $ singularity pull library://bjarthur/default/songexplorer:latest
     INFO:    Container is signed
-    Data integrity checked, authentic and signed by: ben arthur (deepsong) <arthurb@hhmi.org>, Fingerprint XXABCXXX
+    Data integrity checked, authentic and signed by: ben arthur (songexplorer) <arthurb@hhmi.org>, Fingerprint XXABCXXX

     $ ls -lht | head -n 2
     total 16G
-    -rwxr-xr-x  1 arthurb scicompsoft 1.5G Sep  2 08:16 deepsong_latest.sif*
+    -rwxr-xr-x  1 arthurb scicompsoft 1.5G Sep  2 08:16 songexplorer_latest.sif*

 Finally, put these definitions in your .bashrc (or .zshrc file on Mac OS Catalina) file:

-    export DEEPSONG_BIN="singularity exec [--nv] [-B ...] \
+    export SONGEXPLORER_BIN="singularity exec [--nv] [-B ...] \
-        [--vm-cpu] [--vm-ram] <path-to-deepsong_latest.sif>"
+        [--vm-cpu] [--vm-ram] <path-to-songexplorer_latest.sif>"
-    alias deepsong="$DEEPSONG_BIN gui.sh <path-to-configuration.pysh> 5006"
+    alias songexplorer="$SONGEXPLORER_BIN gui.sh <path-to-configuration.pysh> 5006"

-Add to the DEEPSONG_BIN export any directories you mounted using the `-B` flag (e.g. `singularity exec -B /my/home/directory ...`).
+Add to the SONGEXPLORER_BIN export any directories you mounted using the `-B` flag (e.g. `singularity exec -B /my/home/directory ...`).

 On Mac singularity runs within a virtual machine that is configured by default to only use one CPU core and one GB of memory.
-Use the `--vm-cpu` and `--vm-ram` flags to allocate a different amount of system resources to DeepSong (e.g. `singularity exec --vm-cpu 4 --vm-ram 4096 ...`).
-Note that even when DeepSong is idle these resources will *not* be available to other programs, including the operating system.
+Use the `--vm-cpu` and `--vm-ram` flags to allocate a different amount of system resources to SongExplorer (e.g. `singularity exec --vm-cpu 4 --vm-ram 4096 ...`).
+Note that even when SongExplorer is idle these resources will *not* be available to other programs, including the operating system.